Wilson194/OrodaelTurrim/docs/source/ExpertSystem.rst

 **Interference method**

 In the ``User`` module is example of basic inference method.
-This is very simple and useless implementation of interference.
+This is very simple and useless implementation of inference.
 Use it only as example.
-As the result of the interference you should call some action from ``ActionBase``.
+As the result of the inference you should call some action from ``ActionBase``.

 **Action base calls**

-In the interference method you have access to ``ActionBase`` instance.
+In the inference method you have access to ``ActionBase`` instance.
 First you need to have some actions defined in ``ActionBase``.
-Then you can call them from the interference module.
+Then you can call them from the inference module.
 You can use overloaded __getitem__ method for call methods.
 If you pass ``str`` value, function will be called if exists without any parameters.
 If you use ``Expression`` class, name of the expression will be used as name and also arguments will be passed to the call of method.
 You can also call methods directly with your own method.